jeflem/ananke/README.md

 The structure of an Ananke-based JupyterHub deployment is as follows:
 * A host machine runs one or several Podman containers.
 * Each container represents one JupyterHub, which may be used by a whole university or a department or by only one instructor depending on individual configuration needs.
-* One host machine may provide several JupyterHubs with different configurations and features.
 * Each JupyterHub provides individual JupyterLabs for all its users (instructors and students).

 ## Available container images